cdterry87/album-drop/README.md

 ## Installation

 -   Run git clone the project and cd into the directory
--   Run `cp .env.example .env` to create the .env file, then update the database variables like below
+-   Run `cp .env.example .env` to create the .env file, then update the DB, MAIL, and SPOTIFY variables like below

 ```
 DB_CONNECTION=mysql